gurhub/surmagic/README.md

 # Surmagic

-🚀 The better way to deal with Binary Frameworks on iOS, macOS, tvOS, watchOS.
+🚀 The better way to deal with Binary Frameworks on iOS, Mac Catalyst, tvOS, macOS, and watchOS.
 Create XCFrameworks with ease.

 #### *Need contribution here!*